flavio/krew-wasm/README.md

 A demo policy, that interacts with the API server, can be found [here](https://github.com/flavio/kubectl-kubewarden/).

+## Examples

+These are some kubectl plugins written using WebAssembly and WASI:

+* [kubectl-decoder](https://github.com/flavio/kubectl-decoder): decode Kubernetes `Secret`s, provide detailed information about x509 certificates found inside of the `Secret`
+* [kubectl-kubewarden](https://github.com/flavio/kubectl-kubewarden): display information about the [kubewarden](https://kubewarden.io) stack

+Do you have other plugins made with WebAssembly and WASI?
+Open a PR!

 ## Acknowledgements

 The idea about writing kubectl plugins using WebAssembly